EnsignPayton/Relay/README.md

 ## Design

-This AddOn makes heavy use of the inter-addon communication through **AceComm**.
+This AddOn makes heavy use of inter-addon communication through **AceComm**.

 Message parameters are space-delimited in the message body.